mobily-enterprises/jsonreststores/README.md

 # TODO:
  * Go through documentation, check that SimpleDbLayerMixin-related explanations are marked as such
  * Document what happens when a request arrives
+ * Fix weird bug at the end of the file
+ * Make HTTPMixin which implements methods to send, jsonsend, and adds LOcation header.
+Make draft of CometMixin

 # What happens exactly in each request